MRKDaGods/BetterAnghami/README.md

 ### Open in Visual Studio
 Open the project in Visual Studio:
 - Navigate to the cloned `BetterAnghami` directory
-- Double-click on the `BetterAnghami.sln` file to open it in Visual Studio.
+- Open `BetterAnghami.sln` in Visual Studio.

 *Visual Studio will automatically handle restoring dependencies and compiling the project when you run it.*